mmontag/chip-player-js/README.md

 * Clone the repository.
 * Run `yarn install`.

-In building the subprojects, we ultimately invoke `emmake make` instead of `make` to yield an object file that can Emscripten can link to in the final build.
+In building the subprojects, we ultimately invoke `emmake make` instead of `make` to yield an object file that Emscripten can link to in the final build.

 * Install the [Emscripten SDK (emsdk)](https://github.com/emscripten-core/emsdk).
 * The build script in [package.json](package.json) looks for the emsdk in `~/src/emsdk`.
 Modify this line to match your emsdk install location if necessary: